 The Water Resources Division coordinates the local, state, and federal water resource management programs and projects undertaken in Olmsted County.
-The following services were established to improve and preserve Olmsted County's water resources.
+Our mission is to improve and preserve Olmsted County's water resources.

 Greater Zumbro River Watershed Management Plan